T. J. Oakley Rhinelander: Early life

-Rhinelander was born on June 5, 1858 in New York City.
+Rhinelander was born on June 5, 1858, in New York City.
 He was one of three sons born to William Rhinelander (1825–1908), who grew up in Washington Square, and Matilda Cruger (née Oakley) Rhinelander (1827–1914), who grew up in Gramercy Park.
 His younger brother was Philip Jacob Rhinelander (1865–1940), who married Adelaide Brady Kip, and was the father of his namesake, Thomas Jackson Oakley Rhinelander II, who died fighting in France during World War I, and Kip Rhinelander of the 1924 Rhinelander v.
 Rhinelander infamy.

 His maternal grandparents were U.S. Representative and Chief Justice of the Superior Court in New York, Thomas Jackson Oakley and Matilda (née Cruger) Oakley (the daughter of Henry Cruger, who had the unique distinction of serving as both a member of Parliament and as a New York State Senator).
 His paternal grandfather was prominent merchant William Christopher Rhinelander, of whom his father was his only son.
 Among his paternal aunts were Serena Rhinelander (who donated the former Rhinelander Farm for Holy Trinity Episcopal Church) and Mary Rogers (née Rhinelander) Stewart, the wife of Lispenard Stewart, mother of New York State Senator Lispenard Stewart II, T.J.'s first cousin, and grandmother of socialite Anita de Braganza.

-Rhinelander's ancestor, Philip Jacob Rhinelander, was a German-born French Huguenot who immigrated to the United States in 1686 following the revocation of the Edict of Nantes, settling in the newly formed French Huguenot community of New Rochelle, where he amassed considerable property holdings which became the basis for the Rhinelander family's wealth.
+Rhinelander's ancestor, Philip Jacob Rhinelander, was a German-born French Huguenot who immigrated to the Colony of New York in 1686 following the revocation of the Edict of Nantes, settling in the newly formed French Huguenot community of New Rochelle, where he amassed considerable property holdings which became the basis for the Rhinelander family's wealth.